sdarwin/django_platform/README.md

 Django is run on an Apache instance that is configured using [http_platform](https://github.com/ualaska-it/http_platform).

-As OpenSSL, SQLite, and Python are built from source, build times can be long, especially for Python 3.7.
+It is optional to install OpenSSL, SQLite, and Python from packages or sources, see `node['django_platform']['python']['install_method']`.
+Build times for install from source can be long, especially for Python 3.7.
-The first run after changing Python version can take more than a half hour.
+The source build after changing Python version can take more than a half hour.
 On burstable instance types, CPU credits tend to deplete on small instances (smaller than an EC2 t3.medium).

 ## Requirements